antarctica/packer-vm-templates/README.md

 $ packer build -only=vmware-iso ubuntu-14.04-amd64-desktop.json
 ```

-For *desktop* templates, once built two types of artifact will be created in the `output` directory (per template):
+For each *desktop* template environment, two types of artefact will be created in the `output` directory:

 * Vagrant base boxes in `output/base-boxes/boxes`
 * VMs in `output/vms` [1]